iafilin/eloquenthttpadapter/readme.md

     use InteractsWithHttp;

     /**
-     * Set up the HTTP client with the API endpoint.
+     * Configure the HTTP client with the API endpoint.
      */
     private static function httpClient(): PendingRequest
     {